tsx-awtns/vencord-ai-responder/README.md

 AIResponder is an intelligent Vencord plugin that automatically responds to Discord direct messages using AI when you're away, sleeping, at work, or simply unavailable.
 The plugin uses a default OpenRouter.ai API key provided by the developer, but you can also create and use your own API key for unlimited usage.

+### ⚠️ Important: Daily Limits

+**OpenRouter.ai has daily limits of approximately 1,000 requests per day for free accounts.** When this limit is reached:
+- The plugin will show you a helpful notification
+- You can create a new free OpenRouter.ai account with a different email
+- Get a new API key from the new account
+- Update your API key in the plugin settings

 ### 📋 Prerequisites

 Before starting, make sure you have: